Past Meets Present: Creating Historical Analogy with Large Language Models: Method

 Due to the growing number of historical events, relying on a fixed dataset for analogies can lead to issues such as high overhead, slow processing, and challenges in updating.
 Since LLMs have learned extensive knowledge about historical events during pre-training, we can employ LLMs to generate analogous historical events.

-\paragraph{Direct Generation} Given $\mathcal{E}_I$ and $\mathcal{D}_I$, this method directly asks LLMs to generate the analogous historical event $\mathcal{E}_H$.
-This approach heavily depends on LLMs' internal knowledge and can be easily influenced by biases and stereotypes from pre-training.
+\paragraph{Direct Generation} Given $\mathcal{E}_I$ and $\mathcal{D}_I$, this method directly asks LLMs to generate the analogous historical event.
+However, it heavily depends on LLMs' knowledge and can be easily influenced by biases and stereotypes from pre-training.

 \paragraph{Two-stage Generation} Direct generation can lead to suboptimal results and even produce fictional historical events with hallucinations.
-To achieve a broader exploration, we first ask LLMs to propose 10 candidate events to form the candidate set based on $\mathcal{D}_I$.
-Given the potential for hallucination in the LLM output, each candidate in the the candidate set must be verified through Wikipedia to confirm its authenticity.
-Then, LLMs compare the $\mathcal{D}_I$ and the descriptions of candidate events retrieved from Wikipedia, selecting the most appropriate one from the candidate set as $\mathcal{E}_H$.
+To achieve a broader exploration, we ask LLMs to propose 10 candidate events based on $\mathcal{D}_I$.
+Given the potential for hallucination, each candidate must be verified through Wikipedia to confirm its authenticity.
+Then, LLMs compare the $\mathcal{D}_I$ and the descriptions of candidate events retrieved from Wikipedia, selecting the most appropriate one as $\mathcal{E}_H$.

 \paragraph{Generation with Summarizing} As mentioned in $\mathsection$~\ref{sec:eval}, the common structure of events encompasses topic, background, process, and result.
 Thus, we can ask LLMs to summarize the input and candidates into these four dimensions and combine the summaries to form new descriptions to participate in the steps of the two-stage generation.
 Compared with the original descriptions, the summaries have shorter lengths and more effective information, so LLM can better understand the events and compare the similarities and differences in different dimensions to obtain better analogical results.